WHY THE HIDDEN PAIN?

 During this time, I had decided to switch doctors.
 Although I liked my physician – I thought perhaps it was time to change, and go with a female doctor.
 I was having so many other issues that needed to be addressed besides the diabetes.
 Dr. D decided to do a full panel blood test on me, and she listened to all my concerns.
 She had me see the Rheumatologist who was in her group.
 Dr. L was thorough with me, and I FINALLY got a diagnosis.
 I had Fibromyalgia.
 When he touched me in certain areas, I literally jumped.
 We refer those areas as “pressure points” So, with my Type 2 Diabetes – I now have Fibromyalgia.

-As time went by, I was diagnosed with Hypothyroidism, Peripheral Neuropathy, Carpal Tunnel, Sleep Apnea, Venous Insufficiency, Fuchs Dystrophy Syndrome (cornea disease of the eye), Degenerative Disc Disease, and Complex Regional Pain Syndrome or CRPS, formerly known as RSD or Reflex Sympathetic Dystrophy and Osteoarthritis.
+As time went by, I was diagnosed with Hypothyroidism, mild Peripheral Neuropathy, Carpal Tunnel, Sleep Apnea, Venous Insufficiency, Fuchs Dystrophy Syndrome (cornea disease of the eye), Degenerative Disc Disease, and Complex Regional Pain Syndrome or CRPS, formerly known as RSD or Reflex Sympathetic Dystrophy and Osteoarthritis.
 I know, seems like a bunch of hooey but this is what I have been dealt with, and I have learned to adapt.

 I’ve been hospitalized twice for cellulitis.
 In 2008, I had back surgery at L5 S1.
 Recently in 2013, I had a procedure in both legs where they had to close off the bad small veins and reroute them so my blood could get to my heart like it should.
 I know it’s really hard to grasp how one person can have so many different health issues but I can assure they have been documented by my physicians.
 I have learned to manage my life the best that I can.